A degree in computer science? No, I’m a Realtor®.

 Communicating real estate style involves a plethora of skills.
 Not only is it imperative to be on top of my game with market trends, negotiation skills, contract law, and savvy strategies to ensure my clients receive the best possible value when buying or selling, but I must be a guru of marketing, an excellent copywriter, home stager, therapist, mediator, dog whisperer and more.
 All of this and by what means?
 I have negotiated deals from planes, trains, boats, and automobiles, from cell phone, laptop, tablet and good old fashioned desktop.

 The office is now, wherever I am.
 With an array of clientele, one must be versatile in their communication repertoire.
 Millennials are communicating via social media messaging, text, video conferencing and emails.
-This generation is savvy with technology, smarter than their smartphones and has thoroughly examined the majority properties from satellite images to tax assessments and comps before reaching out to their Realtor to arrange to view homes firsthand, after sitting back with a cup of java and watching the video tours.
+This generation is savvy with technology, smarter than their smartphones and have thoroughly examined the majority of properties, from satellite images to tax assessments and comps, before reaching out to their Realtor® to arrange to view homes firsthand, after sitting back with a cup of java and watching the video tours.
 Millennials can go from virtual tour to an offer presented complete with digital signatures to the Seller’s agent in 90 minutes.
 The bulk of Boomers are doing much the same, or at least trying, and some remain steadfast in their use of the good old-fashioned telephone.

-One thing to consider while all of this is swirling around our heads as we try to grasp the latest technology, these messages via social media messaging, texting and email can be binding.
+One thing to consider while all of this is swirling around our heads as we try to grasp the latest technology, messages via social media messaging, texting and email can be binding agreements.
 So think before you flippantly agree to leave your Grandmother’s china cabinet via text message, you can be held to that.

 In this Province, an email, text or recorded video conference is a binding agreement.
-It’s casual communication, but sometimes no laughing matter, lol.Read Other Posts
+It’s casual communication, but sometimes no laughing matter.Read Other Posts